ansible-lockdown/RHEL6-STIG/README.md

 Requirements
 ------------

 You should have a general understanding of the nature of the changes this role will make to the system.
-See the [DISA  IASE site](http://iase.disa.mil/stigs/os/unix-linux/Pages/index.aspx) for details<a href="#fn1" id="note1">[1]</a>.
+See the [DISA  IASE site](http://iase.disa.mil/stigs/os/unix-linux/Pages/index.aspx) for details.

 Role Variables
 --------------